Matched Betting Calculator

-If you need to calculate your matched betting lay stake or figure out how much profit you will make from your matched bets, or arbs, then you can do so using the lay bet calculator above.
+If you need to calculate your matched betting lay stake or figure out how much profit you will make from your matched bets or arbs, then you can do so using our beginner-friendly lay bet calculator above.

 How to Use the Matched Betting Calculator